larryknaebelobsidian/kingdom/Proposition 108. The formula “Kingdom of heaven” connected with the parables confirms our doctrine of the Kingdom..md

 >It again indicates a *preparatory* stage in the individual and that he can obtain an abiding interest, inheritance, in the Kingdom itself.
 >p.
 23 Vol. 2 Prop.
 108 Obs.
 3 para.
 4

+>Faith seizes upon the treasure God offers, and is willing to surrender all to obtain the abiding hope which it inspires, and its ultimate enjoyment.
+>p.
+24 Vol. 2 Prop.
+108 Obs.
+3 para.
+4

 #### Net
 [Matt.
 13:47-50](https://read.lsbible.org/?q=Matt.+13%3A47-50)

+>The parable of the Net, Matt.
+13:47-50, resembles that of the Tares and Wheat, and therefore requires no explanation.
+The design of this dispensation is represented, the postponement indicated in a preparatory gathering which shall continue until the end of the age.
+The mixed condition until the final separation is a prominent feature.
+The Kingdom, owing to its rejection by the nation, requires this previous casting of the net and its results.
+>p.
+24 Vol. 2 Prop.
+108 Obs.
+3 para.
+5

 #### King and his Servants (Unmerciful Servant)
 [Matt.
 18:23-35](https://read.lsbible.org/?q=Matt.+18%3A23-35)
-- entrance conditioned on brotherly forgiveness
+- entrance **conditioned** on brotherly forgiveness
-- servants render account to the King
+- servants must **render account** to the King
-- preparatory qualification is requisite
+- **preparatory qualification** is requisite

 #### Laborers in the Vineyard
 [Matt.
 20:1-16](https://read.lsbible.org/?q=Matt.+20%3A1-16)
+- landowner/owner of the vineyard
+- laborers
+- vineyard
+- hours - third, sixth, ninth, eleventh
+- foreman - calls laborers and pays

-- preparatory service is demanded
+- **preparatory service** is demanded
-- all will receive their just dues
+- all will receive their **just dues**
+- certain things necessary before entrance given
+- landowner follows **certain course of action**
+- landowner will **eventually influence** the judge
-- kingdom = householder
+- kingdom = householder/landowner (per Peters)

 #### Royal Wedding (Wedding Garment)
 [Matt.
 22:1-14](https://read.lsbible.org/?q=Matt.+22%3A1-14)